LetschM/hOCR-analysis/readme.md

 	```
 	* The url of the jpg image looks like the following: `http://digi.bib.uni-mannheim.de/fileadmin/digi/426110269/max/426110269_0064.jpg`
 	* To get to the hOCR-file, change the `\max\` to `\hocr\` and the `.jpg` to `.hocr`.
 So you get a URL like this: `http://digi.bib.uni-mannheim.de/fileadmin/digi/426110269/hocr/426110269_0064.hocr`
-	* Right click on the hocr and save it inside the second page folder, the same where you saved the jpg.
+	* Right click on the hocr and save it inside the second page folder, the same in which you saved the jpg.

 	```
 	./426110269